trstovall/lamora/arthur.md

     SEVENDUST
 https://www.youtube.com/watch?v=zeG1KMzGw4Q

-She is a victim of solipsism, the worst possible Hell.
+She is a victim of solipsistic vanity, the worst possible Hell.

 To the False Prophet (Shaddai):